Global Credit Trends

 Non-Mortgage Debt

-United Kingdom: Consumers paying off credit card debt throughout the pandemic, balances still at below 80% of Jan 2020 levels
+United Kingdom: Consumers paying off credit card debt throughout the pandemic with balances still below 80% of January 2020 levels

 Non-Mortgage: Includes Buy Now Pay Later, credit cards, installment loans, personal loans and automobile loans.
 Availability and coverage will vary by region.